Seirdy/seirdy.one/content/about/fediverse-greeting.md

 - A bio
 - Your pronouns
 - A personal website
+- Interactions with me within a week of sending a follow-request

 Alternatively: DM me to introduce yourself and say why you want to follow me.